 The Tiger Leaping Gorge is a definite must see when backpacking China.
 Vertical cliffs rise dramatically from the turquoise waters to the glaciated peak of Snow Dragon Snow Mountain.
 The Jinsha River meanders its way through terraced farmlands and imposing limestone ridges, creating one of the most stunning backdrops to be found anywhere in China.

 Chinese food is absolutely delicious, but many of the best menus are in Chinese or in poorly translated English (Chinglish).
 When travelling China, try to meet a local family to take you out and order up some dishes.
 The cuisine here comes in an astonishing variety of flavours, colors and body parts.
 You may be like us and realize that you really enjoy duck’s blood and ox tongue!

 Okay so 2 of these highlights already include food, but it’s a huge part of the culture here and hot-pot is the best way to experience Chinese food.
 Dip your thinly sliced meats, skewers and vegetables into a bubbling broth of herbs and spices.
 The best hot pots can be found in Sichuan province.

-This is an incredibly difficult language to learn and the locals seem to know it!
+This is an incredibly difficult language to learn!
 Try to learn a few phrases and surprise shop owners and taxi drivers.
-They’ll often get a kick out of your attempts and will love you for trying.
+They’ll often get a kick out of your attempts and will love you for trying to speak their language.

 Wander Around An Old Town:

 Even in China’s most modern cities, you’ll find an old town.
-It’s amazing to see islands of the olden day culture, trapped inside a sea of metropolitan modernity.
+It’s amazing to see pockets of the olden day culture, trapped inside a sea of metropolitan modernity.
 Walk through the narrow alleys and meet friendly local people washing clothes in the canals or cooking outside.
-The old towns of China are a definite highlight!
+The old towns of China are a definite highlight of travelling China!

 Go To KTV: